sweng-epfl/public/sdp/Process.md

 The main way you will track your progress is through a GitHub project, which Scrum calls the "Board".
 Your GitHub project should start with columns for the "Product Backlog", the "Sprint Backlog", and the "Sprint Tasks".
-Each week, you will create an additional "Done in sprint N" column in which you will move the corresponding items.
+Each sprint, you will create an additional "Done in sprint N" column in which you will move the corresponding items.

 The "Product Backlog" contains _all_ user stories related to your app, ordered by priority.
 Having too many of them is never a problem, as the team will only implement the highest-priority ones.